PallaviGoel1/Pallavi_Project1/README.md

 # Holi - The festival of colors

 This website is the place for information related to one of the most popular Indian festivals, Holi.
-Here I try to add all relevant information related to this festival for example, what this festival is, why it is celebrated, how one can celebrate it, what preparations are required, where one can join others in this celebration, etc.
+Here I try to add all relevant information related to this festival, for example, what this festival is, why it is celebrated, how one can celebrate it, what preparations are required, where one can join others in this celebration, etc.

 One can find most of the information related to this festival by visiting various websites.
-But couldn't find a single website which can provide complete information related to this at one place.
-So thought to create a one stop place for such information to make it easier for anyone who is intersted in it.
-On this website, I used information from various places, including public websites, religious books and as well self-knowledge.
+But couldn't find a single websitethat could  provide complete information related to this at one place.
+So I thought to create a one-stop place for such information to make it easier for anyone who is intersted in it.
+On this website, I used information from various places, including public websites, religious books, and my own self-knowledge.

 ![Response](images/project1Screenshot%202023-08-30%20212312.png)

 # Features
 This is an informational website.
-On this website, information is grouped as per relevance and placed under different pages.
-The home page is having the general detail about what is the this festival about.
-Also, added some relevant images at the bottom of page as an scroll bar.
-In this scroll bar section, more pics can be added anytime by just placing smiliar code under the footer section on index page.
+On this website, information is grouped as per relevance and placed on different pages.
+The home page has general detail about what the this festival is about.I also added some relevant images at the bottom of the page as a scroll bar.
+In this scroll bar section, more pictures can be added anytime by just placing smiliar code under the footer section on the index page.

 ![Response](images/indexScreenshot%202023-08-30%20215638.png)
 ## Navigation Bar
-Navigation bar has links to all the pages in this website and following same structure in all the pages.
-So basically user can jump to any page from anywhere while browsing information in here.
-Navigation menu name are self explainatory and precise.
+The navigation bar has links to all the pages in this website and follows the same structure on all the pages.
+So basically, users can jump to any page from anywhere while browsing information here.
+Navigation menu name are self-explanatory and precise.

 ![Response](images/navScreenshot%202023-08-30%20215704.png)

 ## Origin Page
-Here is bit of insight from historic point of view for this festival as why this is being celebrated and probably since when as well.
-There are various versions of these stories and also many of them are very different.
-In this website, most famous an widely accepted theories behind the celebration of this festival, are only added to avoid any possible dispute.
+Here is bit of insight from a historic point of view for this festival as to why it is being celebrated and probably since when as well.
+There are various versions of these stories and many of them are very different.
+On this website,the most famous and widely accepted theories behind the celebration of this festival are only added to avoid any possible dispute.

 ![Response](images/storyScreenshot%202023-08-30%20215806.png)

 ## Celebrations Page
-Across the world this festival is celebrated in various different ways.
+Across the world, this festival is celebrated in various ways.
 And even in India, where it is celebrated most, there are different ways to celebrate as per locallity.
-This is what is placed under this page with the name of celebration method along with area name and how they celebrate it.
+This is what is placed under this page,along with the name of celebration method, the area name, and how they celebrate it.

 ![Response](images/celebrationScreenshot%202023-08-30%20215833.png)

 ## Recipe Page
-Food is one of the main part when it comes to celebration, especially in India.
-Also there are some special food for each of the celebration which can be seen as signature item.
-This page is having not only the inforamtion related to holi specific food items but also a bit deep glance at what this food item is as well as youtube links for recepies.
+Food is one of the main part of celebration, especially in India.
+Also, there is some special food for each celebration, which can be seen as signature item.
+This page has not only inforamtion related to holi specific food items but also a bit of a deeper glance at what this food item is as well as Youtube links for recipes.

 ![Response](images/recipeScreenshot%202023-08-30%20215858.png)

 ## Event Information Page
-Despite of best of my efforts, I agree that there is always a big scope of improvement.
-Some of those I already figures out and mentioned in the section as Roadmap under this document.
-But also I created this page so that more feedback can be shared with me on this website to make it great repository of inforamtion for this festival.
+Despite all of my efforts, I agree that there is always a big scope of improvement.
+Some of those I already figured out and mentioned in the section "Roadmap" under this document.
+But I also created this page so that more feedback can be shared with me on this website, making it a great repository of inforamtion for this festival.

 ![Response](images/eventinfoScreenshot%202023-08-30%20215941.png)

 # Roadmap:

 Currently,this website is for internal use and is limited to HTML and CSS as technologies.
 In the future,we would like to enhance this as follows:
-- Update information on Preparations page, as food is just one part of preparation, though it is most important.
+- Update the information on the Preparations page, as food is just one part of preparation, though it is most important.
-- Upgrade site for search criteria with the events filtering.
+- Upgrade the site for search criteria with the events filtering.
-- Add section for live feedback/inputs/suggestions from users.
+- Add section for live feedback, inputs, or suggestions from users.
-- Add registration/login possibilities for users from around the world to contribute here
+- Add registration and login possibilities for users from around the world to contribute here.
 - Add functionality to send event information to registered users.
 - Cater the event registration process through this website for events around the world.